Easy Milk Bread (No Tangzhong Method)

 Making the bread dough

-If using a stand mixer, attach dough hook and knead the dough on low (stir mode) setting for 12-15 minutes.
-The dough will be very sticky.
-Add extra 2-3 tablespoons of flour if needed.
-Resist adding too much flour.
-Otherwise you won’t obtain the fluffy texture.
+- Using a stand mixer: Attach the dough hook and knead the dough on low speed (stir setting) for 12-15 minutes.
+The dough will be sticky.
+If needed, add 2-3 tablespoons of flour gradually, but avoid adding too much, as it can affect the fluffy texture.

-If kneading by hand, it will take about 6-8 minutes until the dough becomes soft and elastic, and won’t stick to you hands.
+- Kneading by hand: Knead for 6-8 minutes until the dough becomes soft, elastic, and no longer sticks to your hands.

-Divide the dough into 3 equal portions.
-Roll each dough into a ball shape and let them rest for 15 minutes to relax the gluten.
+4. Divide and Rest: Divide the risen dough into 3 equal portions.
+Roll each portion into a ball and let them rest for 15 minutes to relax the gluten.

-- Rotate the dough to 90˚ degree so that the layered side is facing toward you.
-Start rolling the dough tightly, pinching the seam together to secure.
+Rotate the dough 90° so the layered side faces you.
+Roll the dough tightly into a cylinder, pinching the seam to secure.

 Egg wash and Bake

-Recipe Tip: When the bread comes out of oven, give it a strong tap once on a counter top.
-That will prevent the soft crust from sagging down and wrinkle.
-Brush with melted butter immediately to get the shiny look.
-Take the bread out of pan and let it cool on a wired rack.
+When the bread comes out of the oven, gently tap the pan on the counter to prevent the crust from sagging or wrinkling.
+Brush the tops with melted butter for a shiny finish.
+Remove the bread from the pan and let it cool on a wire rack before slicing.

 Storage

-- For longer storage, wrap the bread tightly in plastic wrap or aluminum foil and freeze for up to 3 months.
+For longer storage, wrap the bread securely in plastic wrap or aluminum foil and freeze it for up to 3 months.
+This helps preserve its soft texture and milky flavor.

 Watch recipe video